Demographics, Immigration and Future Economic Growth of the United States

 The longer-run projection is a population of about 335 million people in 2100 (Lancet), about the same number as today.
 But there is a very wide range of uncertainty around this projection, partly depending on future birth rates and levels of immigration.

-The U.S. birth rate is around 1.6, below the replacement level of 2.1.
-This is inline with most industrialized countries but higher than Japan and China.
+The U.S. birth rate is a little over 1.6, below the replacement level of 2.1.
+This is in line with some industrialized countries but higher than Japan and China.

 DEMOGRAPHICS OF AMERICA: POPULATION PROJECTIONS